Splat Hair Dye Review

 - Midnight, No Bleach, Semi-Permanent Hair Color – 4/5 stars, 932 ratings

-We were quite intrigued by the Midnight line, so we chose to take a closer look at what customers had to say about it.
+I was quite intrigued by the Midnight line, so I chose to take a closer look at what customers had to say about it.

 77% of users said they’d recommend this product to a friend.
 Here are some of its main highlights: